MASPlanes/MASPlanes/README.rst

 themselves (the algorithms we are testing!), to how the operator(s) choose to which plane to submit each task.

-To ease in making experiments of many runs with similar configurations, the simulator allows you to specify a settings file using the command line.
+To simplify the execution of many runs with similar configurations, the simulator allows you to specify a settings file using the command line.
 That is, you can instruct the simulator to use the settings described by <file> by running it with a special parameter::